mercury0100/pyceptron/README.md

 # Pyceptron
-Python library for implementing a multilayer feedforward perceptron for arbitrary inputs and outputs.
+Object Oriented Python library for implementing a multilayer feedforward perceptron for arbitrary inputs and outputs.
 The following modules are currently in development:

 1. ~ReLU activation~
 2. ~Weight Decay~